Tip # 8: Boost Your Metabolism Program

 Deep breathing can increase oxygen consumption and cellular metabolism (reactions in the cell that produce energy).
 Regular practice will also strengthen the respiratory muscles improving their ability to move optimally.

 Taking deep breaths to learn to breath more efficiently can also indirectly speed your metabolism in two other ways . . .

 By helping to reduce the effects of stress.
 Deep breathing increases the supply of oxygen to your body and brain, stimulating the parasympathetic nervous system, which promotes a state of calmness.
 This can help control and reduce the secretion of stress hormones.
 Ongoing, poorly-managed stress increases the production of the stress hormones, including cortisol, a hormone that increases appetite and cravings.
-Stress can induce constant fatigue and therefore reduce our desire to exercise, even though gentle to moderate exercise can be a powerful stress-buster.
-Stress can also slow digestion, affecting how efficiently we metabolize our food.
+Chronic stress can induce constant fatigue and therefore reduce our desire to exercise, even though gentle to moderate exercise can be a powerful stress-buster.
+Chronic stress can also slow digestion, affecting how efficiently we metabolize our food.

 Short term, you achieve relaxation, restful sleep, and reduce the release of stress hormones.
 And if you regularly practise deep breathing, you’ll train your body to properly breathe into the abdomen not the upper chest.
 Proper breathing offers so many health benefits, besides offering a metabolism boost!

 Deep breathing suggestion for Tip # 8 . . . at bedtime, lie comfortably in your bed, placing one hand on your abdomen and one on your chest.

 INHALE through your nose for a slow count of four to six, filling first your abdomen (belly) and then your chest with air.
 You should feel both rise under your hands.